VDA5050/VDA5050/VDA5050_EN.md

 version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
 manufacturer | string | Manufacturer of the mobile robot. serialNumber | string | Serial number of the mobile robot. connectionState | string | Enum {'ONLINE', 'OFFLINE', 'HIBERNATING', 'CONNECTIONBROKEN'}<br><br>'ONLINE': connection between mobile robot and broker is active.<br><br>'OFFLINE': connection between mobile robot and broker has gone offline in a coordinated way. <br><br>'HIBERNATING': The mobile robot enters a low‑power state and stops sending state messages.
 A connection to the MQTT broker may remain active but is not required.
 This mode is intended for power saving or communication reduction.
-The mobile robot can later transition to ONLINE when instructed or via a configured wake‑up mechanism.<br><br> 'CONNECTIONBROKEN': the connection between mobile robot and broker has unexpectedly ended.
+The mobile robot can later transition to 'ONLINE' when instructed or via a configured wake‑up mechanism.<br><br> 'CONNECTIONBROKEN': the connection between mobile robot and broker has unexpectedly ended.

 ## 7.8 Implementation of the state message